 For the third year running, students of St. Joseph’s Institution International School Malaysia (SJIIM) once again produced outstanding results in the recent 2020 International Baccalaureate Diploma Programme (IBDP) examinations.

-29% of its IBDP students obtained 40 points and above which should place them in the top 10% of results worldwide.
-SJIIM also achieved an overall average score of 35 points, far above the 2019 IBDP Global Average of 29.7 points.
+33% of its IBDP students obtained 40 points and above which should place them in the top 10% of results worldwide.
+SJIIM also achieved an overall average score of 36 points (after re-marking), far above the 2019 IBDP Global Average of 29.7 points.
 These result statistics are especially good considering that the students have completed their IBDP studies in challenging and unnatural circumstances given the COVID-19 pandemic gripping the world this year.

 SJIIM’s achievement resonates with the International Baccalaureate Diploma Programme’s standing as it enjoys a very high level of respect and recognition among the world’s higher education institutions.
 For students, success in the IBDP often results in advanced standing, course credit, scholarships or other admissions-related benefits at top universities worldwide.
 Today, more than 5000 schools worldwide offer IB programmes.